Daheer/Cuberun/README.md

 # Cuberun
-Simple casual game where a cube runs through a course trying to dodge obstacles
+Simple casual game that follows a cube running through a course trying to dodge obstacles

 # Built With
 <ul>